mrdaybird/mlpack-dag-network/README.md

 The example 1 and 2 also been written using the current mlpack API to compare results(See 'test' folder).

+Example of the new Layer API:
+1. split.cpp

-You can compile these files with armadillo to run.
+You can compile these files with armadillo and mlpack to run.